mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 # Master server setup/change

-In the MaxScale ini file the server section for master is no longer required, same for *servers=master_server* in the service section.
-The master server setup is currently managed via *CHANGE MASTER TO* command issued in MySQL client connection to MaxScale or by providing a proper *master.ini* file in the *binlogdir*.
+In the MariaDB MaxScale ini file the server section for master is no longer required, same for *servers=master_server* in the service section.
+The master server setup is currently managed via *CHANGE MASTER TO* command issued in MySQL client connection to MariaDB MaxScale or by providing a proper *master.ini* file in the *binlogdir*.

-If MaxScale starts without *master.ini* there is no replication configured to any master and slaves cannot register to the router: the binlog router could be later configured via *CHANGE MASTER TO* and the *master.ini* file will be written.
+If MariaDB MaxScale starts without *master.ini* there is no replication configured to any master and slaves cannot register to the router: the binlog router could be later configured via *CHANGE MASTER TO* and the *master.ini* file will be written.

+Please note that is such condition the only user for MySQL protocol connection to MaxScale Binlog Server is the service user.

 *master.ini* file example: